 Implementation of wiring methods for the installation of commercial, industrial, and renewable energy applications with an emphasis on various electrical systems utilizing blue prints, electrical schematics, estimating and take-off, and applicable industry standards along with the National Electrical Code within a laboratory environment.
-Prerequisite(s): ELEC1111 And ELEC1112 Corequisite(s): ELEC2212

-ELEC2212 | Wiring & Electrical Systems Principles 2 | Lecture (8 Credits) Examination of the methods and materials used for the design, operation, estimation, layout and installation of commercial, industrial, and renewable energy electrical systems utilizing applicable industry standards along with the National Electrical code.
-Prerequisite(s): ELEC1111 And ELEC1112 Corequisite(s): ELEC2211
+ELEC2212 | Wiring & Electrical Systems Principles 2 | Lecture (8 Credits)

+Examination of the methods and materials used for the design, operation, estimation, layout and installation of commercial, industrial, and renewable energy electrical systems utilizing applicable industry standards along with the National Electrical code.

+Corequisite(s): ELEC2211